 Conversational Chatbots using NLP

-These are by far the most advanced chatbots.
+These are by far the most advanced AI chatbots.
 They use Artificial Intelligence and Natural Language Processing in order to deliver the best experience possible to the user.
 Thanks to these technologies, the bot considers the different words that form the sentence, analyzes them as well as any available context in order to get a contextual understanding of a question.
 It can then apply that understanding towards the resolution of the query.

 The main advantage of conversational chatbots using NLP is that they understand the meaning behind the words, which also means that they are even able to understand questions with misspellings, thus providing a great user experience.